1.

 twitter

-2. Administrators and teachers shall enforce the dress code rule, and the principal or his designee shall be the final judge as to the appropriateness, neatness and cleanliness of the apparel, or whether apparel is disruptive, distractive or in violation of the dress code.
+2. Administrators and teachers shall enforce the dress code rule, and the principal or his designee shall be the final judge as to the appropriateness, neatness, and cleanliness of the apparel, or whether apparel is disruptive, destructive, or in violation of the dress code.

 a.
 Shoes shall be worn.
 Slippers may not be worn.

-h.
-Caps, hats, bandanas, hoods, and other head gear are not to be worn in the school building during the school day unless there is a special activity during which they are deemed appropriate by the school administration.
+d.
+Bandanas, bonnets, caps, do-rags, hats, hoods, and other informal headgear are not to be worn in the school building during the school day unless there is a special activity during which they are deemed appropriate by the school administration.
+A more formal headdress is permissible with administrator approval.
+A minor infraction may be earned for any violation.